phpstan/phpstan/website/src/developing-extensions/backward-compatibility-promise.md

 ---------

 * Non-final classes with `@api` in their PHPDoc can be extended.
 * Objects of classes with `@api` in their PHPDoc cannot be created via `new` unless there's also `@api` above the public constructor.
-This encourages using dependency injection (asking for the class via constructor) in case the class is registered as a service in the dependency injection container.
+This encourages using [dependency injection](/developing-extensions/dependency-injection-configuration) in case the class is registered as a service in the dependency injection container.
 * All public methods from classes with `@api` in their PHPDoc can be called.

 Interfaces